INTRODUCTION: DESIGN SERVICES

 What we can do:

-• Scan, review, and assess building conditions.
+•Scan, review, and assess building conditions.

-• Provide schematic site plans, floor plans, elevations.
+•Provide schematic site plans, floor plans, elevations.

-• Create 3-D BIM visuals of the project.
+•Create 3-D BIM visuals for the project.

-• Prepare construction drawings for permits, bidding, and construction.
+•Prepare construction drawings for permits, bidding, and construction.

-• Coordinate with design consultants.
+•Coordinate with design consultants.

-• Offer permit application support upon request.
+•Offer permit application support upon request.

-• Serve as client representative with the general contractor.
+•Serve as client representative with the general contractor.

-• Conduct field visits and inspections during construction.
+•Conduct field visits and inspections during construction.

-• Review general contractor pay applications.
+•Review of general contractor pay applications.

-• Update as-built drawings.
+•Update as-built drawings.

-• Interpret codes and zoning ordinances.
+•Interpret codes and zoning ordinances.

-• Undertake commercial, residential, and industrial projects.
+•Undertake commercial, residential, and industrial projects.

 • Two women sitting at a conference table having a conversation.
 One woman, with short light brown hair, is holding a tablet, and the other woman, with straight black hair, is smiling and listening.
 The background features a brick wall.